10 Reasons You Should Start A Christian Blog.

-- If you are an introvert like me who don't like standing in front of people, then blogging is for you.
+- If you are an introvert like me who doesn't like standing in front of people, then blogging is for you.

-- You may be someone with a different perspective on life, and you feel you don't fit in.
+- You may have a different perspective on life and feel you don't fit in.
 A blog will help you reach like-minded people who want to hear from you.

 In this article, I will present to you Ten Reasons why you should start a Christian Blog.

-If fact, these are the same reasons why I started my blog that saw close to 11,000 unique visits and 35,000 page views in the first 30 days of launch.
+In fact, these are the same reasons I started my blog, which saw close to 11,000 unique visits and 35,000 page views in the first 30 days of launch.

 Table of Contents